Mike Baumann: Los Angeles Angels

 On July 30, 2024, Baumann was traded to the Los Angeles Angels in exchange for cash considerations.
 In 10 games for the Angels, he worked to a 6.75 ERA with 7 strikeouts across 9 1/3 innings.
 Baumann was designated for assignment following the promotion of Ryan Zeferjahn on August 23.

 Miami Marlins

 On August 25, 2024, Baumann was claimed off waivers by the Miami Marlins.
 He tied Oliver Drake and Bobo Leonard's record for appearing with five different teams in a single season.
 Baumann was responsible for giving up the historic 50th home run of the season to Shohei Ohtani as part of the first ever 50-50 season in the major league history.
 In 11 appearances for Miami, he struggled to a 6.59 ERA with 18 strikeouts across 13 2/3 innings pitched.
 Baumann was released by the Marlins organization on December 9, in order to pursue an opportunity in Japan.

 Tokyo Yakult Swallows

 On December 9, 2024, Baumann signed with the Tokyo Yakult Swallows of Nippon Professional Baseball.
+He made 16 appearances for the Swallows in 2025, posting an 0-2 record and 4.20 ERA with 19 strikeouts over 15 innings of work.
+On October 14, 2025, the Swallows announced that they would not retain Baumann for the 2026 season.

+New York Mets

+On January 1, 2026, Baumann signed a minor league contract with the New York Mets.
+He made 10 appearances for the Triple–A Syracuse Mets, compiling a 1–1 record and 5.73 ERA with nine strikeouts and one save across 11 innings of relief.
+Baumann was released by the Mets organization on June 29.